Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 2.0.50 =
-- Invisible reCaptcha no longer causes issues on some Apple devices.
+- Invisible reCaptcha option no longer causes an issue on some Apple devices.
-- Minor improvements and optimizations.
+- Minor improvements and optimizations to the debug logging feature.

 = 2.0.49 -
 - Addressed the `Class not found` error related issue on some configurations.